Galway or the Highway - Reviewing the Edward Green Galway and discussing its enduring appeal

 Dark oak coloured calf leather body section, with Edward Green's distinctive toe and heel burnishing.

-It's not the best burnish job I've ever seen, quite blobby rather than faded in, but I'm sure it will develop over time.
+It's not the best burnish job I've ever seen, quite blobby rather than faded in as Edward Green tends to be, but I'm sure it will develop over time.

 The shaft section is mink coloured suede - sumptuously soft and a lovely darker contrast to the leather.
 The suede has a bit more give than calf leather, so it can move comfortably around the upper ankle without the creasing you'd get from calf.
 The shaft is unlined suede, which helps with the comfort and mobility.